If ScrapeGraphAI returns an empty result or a response withDocumentation Index

 5. The output schema is too strict

-If you define anoutput_schema with required fields, the LLM will return null for fields it cannot find.
+If you pass aschema with required fields, the LLM will return null for fields it cannot find on the page.

-Fix: Make fields optional in your schema, or broaden the prompt to include fallback descriptions.
+Fix: Make fields optional in your schema, or broaden the prompt to describe fallback behaviour.

 6. Rate limiting or quota exceeded

-resultkey contains the extracted data;statusanderrorkeys may contain useful information. - Test the URL with a simple prompt like
+res.data.json_data(Python) /res.data.json(JS) to see exactly what the LLM produced. - Test the URL with a simple prompt like